LuzSallietti/inrush-site/README.md

 # Inrush - Company web page created with React JS

-Built with React JS, this site shows my client engeneering services, technical articles and news.
+Built with React JS, this site shows the company engineering services, technical articles and news.
 Created consuming the Wordpress API.

 ## Table of contents